 This is Why:

-While one drywall board may look very much like another, some are made with naturally occurring gypsum, while others are made from coal-fired power plant waste and can introduce mercury into the environment during manufacturing.
+While one drywall board may look very much like another, some are made with naturally occurring gypsum, while others are made from gypsum manufactured from treated waste generated at coal-fired power plants and can introduce mercury into the environment during manufacturing.

 All drywall, also known as gypsum board or wallboard, is comprised of a mineral core of gypsum with a small percentage of additives and a facing material.
 In boards intended for interior use the facing is most commonly paper.